supertokens/supertokens-node/examples/express/with-m2m/README.md

 ├── note-service
     ├── index.ts Sets up the APIs for note-service (w/ token validation and a simple in-memory DB)
 ```

+## How it works

+In the example, we use the client credentials flow to obtain a token from the auth-provider-service and use it to call the APIs exposed by the calendar-service and note-service.

+It's important to note that we have to use the right audience for the API we are trying to call.
+In this example, the calendar-service is expecting the audience to be `calendar-service` and the note-service is expecting the audience to be `note-service`.
+If we didn't validate the audience and one of the services was compromised, a malicious actor could use the tokens the compromised service receives to call the APIs exposed by the other services and impersonate the assistant-cli.

+Setting minimal scopes and scope validation is similarly important, for example as a way to limit what a leaked/stolen token can be used for.

 ## Author